 #1 Heat Pump Brand – Vaillant

-The aroTHERM Air-to-water Heat Pump is a great choice for homeowners looking to solve their heating solutions and reduce their footprint.
-It also helps that this heat pump can help you save money.
+The aroTHERM Air-to-water Heat Pump is a great choice for homeowners looking to solve their heating solutions and reduce their footprint, and it also helps that this heat pump can help you save money.

-One of the many reasons you need to consider a heat pump from Vaillant is that its products are 300% efficient.
-This means that for every 1 kilowatt of energy the air source heat pump uses, it produces 3 kilowatts of energy.
-This efficiency can help you reduce your monthly energy bills.
+One of the many reasons you need to consider a heat pump from Vaillant is that its products are 300% efficient which means that for every 1 kilowatt of energy the air source heat pump uses, it produces 3 kilowatts of energy, therefore this efficiency can help you reduce your monthly energy bills.

-A feature of most Vaillant heat pumps is the hybrid heating solution, the first step towards a greener renewable energy future.
-Think about it; you get the best of both worlds.
+A feature of most Vaillant heat pumps is the hybrid heating solution, the first step towards a greener renewable energy future and if you think about it; you get the best of both worlds.
 It combines the familiarity of a gas boiler with the innovative technology of an air source heat pump.

 Every heat pump from Vaillant has the Quiet Mark, which means that they perform without disturbing the ambience of your home.
-It is one thing to have appliances that work effectively; it is another to have peace sacrificed on the altar of energy efficiency.
-The aroTHERM heat pump has the Quiet Mark award for achieving this.
+It is one thing to have appliances that work effectively; it is another to have peace sacrificed on the altar of energy efficiency, so their flagship aroTHERM heat pump has the Quiet Mark award for achieving this.

 How much does a Vaillant heat pump cost?

 The Viessman heat pump brand has been in operation for more than 100 years, and as a German company, its products are created with technological innovation.
-The Vitocal 300-a air-to-water heat pump is suited for indoor installation and outdoor installation.
-While they share the same name, you should note that one is meant for use outdoors while the other is for indoors.
+The Vitocal 300-a air-to-water heat pump is suited for indoor installation and outdoor installation, and while they share the same name, you should note that one is meant for use outdoors while the other is for indoors.

 Viessmann adds an extra feature that becomes apparent in the summer.
 This heat pump has an RCD or refrigerant cycle diagnostic system.
 This feature constantly monitors the home’s heat requirement against the available heat.
 It does this to be as efficient as possible.